-Teach for America is a nonprofit organization whose vision is that "one day, all children in our nation will have the opportunity to attain an excellent education" (Kopp 2001, 174).
-Its goal is to provide a corps of excellent teachers for inner-city and rural areas where chronic teacher shortages occur.
+Teach for America is a nonprofit organization with the vision "one day, all children in our nation will have the opportunity to attain an excellent education" (Kopp, 2001, p.
+174).
+Its goal is to make both a short-term and long-term impact by leading students to reach their full potential and becoming lifelong leaders for educational equality.
 These new teachers are recent college graduates who commit two years of service to disadvantaged communities.
 The hope is that these personal experiences will motivate young leaders to either continue in education careers or to become strong advocates for education reform in the business and public sectors.

+The mission of Teach for America is to enlist, develop, and mobilize as many as possible of our nation’s most promising future leaders to grow and strengthen the movement for educational equality and excellence.
 Teach for America actively recruits at the most prestigious colleges around the country looking for young people who want to make a difference.
-Often, these college graduates do not having teaching degrees and are not necessarily looking at teaching as a career.
+Often, these college graduates do not have teaching degrees and are not necessarily looking at teaching as a career.
 The organization takes the energy of recent graduates who are eager to be leaders, and channels that energy to the pursuit of education for all.
-In a recruitment article in the Harvard University Gazette , Harvard and TFA alumni Daniel Jones explains how he was planning to attend law school and, instead, joined Teach for America.
-He says, "for recent college graduates who really want to make a difference, Teach for America is a great option" (Potier 2002).
-He continues, "it puts you on the front lines right away.
-You're a leader immediately.
-I don't know of any other job out there where you have so much responsibility.
-[Teacher for America] really changed the path of my future" (Ibid.).

-Teach for America was the vision of Wendy Kopp while she was a student at Princeton University in 1988.
-Kopp grew up in Dallas, Texas, in an excellent school system and she realized, soon after leaving Texas, that not everyone was as fortunate as her in their educational opportunities.
-While at Princeton, Kopp led a service organization called the Foundation of Student Communication.
+While at Princeton, Wendy Kopp led a service organization called the Foundation of Student Communication.
 This organization included Princeton students and business leaders from the community who came together to discuss social issues.
-One of their meetings was focused on education in the public schools.
+One of their meetings was focused on education in public schools.
 From this discussion, Wendy discovered that many of her colleagues had an interest in teaching, even though they were not pursuing an education degree.
 This inspired her thinking about creating a national teacher corps of young college graduates, much like the Peace Corps but for our own country.
-This idea eventually became the subject of her senior thesis and the focus of her life (Kopp 2001, 3-11).
+This idea eventually became the subject of her senior thesis and the focus of her life (Kopp, 2001, p.
+3-11).

 The growth of the organization since its inception is astounding.
 In its first year of operation, it received 2500 applicants and chose 500 teachers for the program (Ibid., 40).
 It had a staff of five and twelve recruiters who traveled to different universities looking for good corps candidates (Ibid., 24-28).
-In November 2002, it received 5500 applicants and hope to place 2000 corps members in schools for the 2003-2004 school year.
-It now has an executive staff of fourteen, regional support staffs in all communities with Teach for America schools, and recruiters at each of the universities who participate.
-By 2005, the goal is to have 4000 corps members teaching in twenty-five areas around the country (Jaramillo 2003, 1).
+In September 2015, the organization reached a milestone of 50,000 corps members and alumni, who have collectively taught more than 5 million students across the nations.
+In 2017 there were 49,000 applications, 50,000 alumni and corps members were teaching in 53 regions.

 Ties to the Philanthropic Sector

 Teach for America depends entirely on donations and grants from private corporations, individuals, foundations and the government.
-In the beginning, Union Carbide, Mobile Corporation and Morgan Stanley were major supporters providing start-up support and office space rent-free.
 Other supporters that first year were The Carnegie Corporation who contributed $300,000, the Kellogg Foundation contributing $40,000, Merck & Company as their first corporate sponsor, and Ross Perot personally offered a challenge grant of $500,000.
 With those gifts in place, the remaining dollars came in rather quickly to meet a $2.5 million budget (Ibid., 42-46).

 Key Related Ideas